Yan Ruisheng: Legacy

 Yan Ruisheng was the first Chinese-made full-length feature film.
 Inspired by the film's commercial success, numerous companies began working on their own productions.
 Two more feature-length films, Dan Duyu's Sea Oath and Guan Haifeng's The Pink Skull, were released by the end of the year.
 (Note: The Pink Skull also used equipment loaned from the Commercial Press (Qian 2024).)
 By the middle of the 1920s, some 146 film studios had been established in Shanghai alone; most never completed a film.
 Of the films that were completed, many focused on urban crime, which continued to draw commercial audiences – and criticism from journalists.
 Others, drawing on the popularity of courtesans, hired former prostitutes as actresses or wrote scripts centred around the practice.
 (Note: Zhang (1999) mentions Zheng Zhengqiu, who recruited the courtesan Xuan Jinglin for his film The Last Trace of Conscience (1925) and later wrote the "hooker with a heart of gold" story A Woman in Shanghai (1925) for her.)

 The CCSS disbanded after the film's release, though members such as Ren Pengnian and Xu Xinfu remained active in the industry.
 The story of Yan Ruisheng remained well known through the 1930s.
 In 1938, the case was again adapted to film, this time by Kwan Man-ching in Hong Kong.
-Starring Yip Fat-Yeuk as Yan Ruisheng and Fa Ying-Yung as Wang Lianying, this version was given the English-title Woe to the Debauched! but known in Chinese as Yan Ruisheng.
+Starring Yip Fat-Yeuk as Yan Ruisheng and Fa Ying-Yung as Wang Lianying, this version was given the English title Woe to the Debauched! but was known in Chinese as Yan Ruisheng.
 The case also served as an inspiration for Jiang Wen's Gone with the Bullets (2014).
 The film, in which Jiang starred alongside Ge You and Shu Qi, followed a mafioso in 1920s China who arranged to launder money by staging a beauty pageant.

 The film Yan Ruisheng is thought lost.
 (Note: The earliest Chinese film known to have survived in its entirety – the short Labourer's Love (1922) – was produced the following year (Rea 2021).)
 The loss of early Chinese films has been attributed to various causes, including natural degradation, internal conflict, and warfare; for example, the Japanese bombing of Shanghai on 28 January 1932 resulted in the destruction of numerous works by Mingxing, the Commercial Press, and other studios.
 Several film stills from Yan Ruisheng are known to have survived.